albertorestifo/github.vim/README.md

 - css
 - vimscript

-Help is wanted to add support for Ariline and more langauges.
+Help is wanted to add support for Airline and more langauges.

 If a language you use does not render correctly or is not accurate please open an issue, providing a Gist or file in a repo I can use as reference for